uvaai/ml1/50 week5/10 Linear Algebra/content.md

 # Linear Algebra & the Gaussian Distribution

-Writing complex linear models actually becomes easier when you can use vectors and matrices, so they will be main topic of the SOWISO module for this week.
+There will be a lot of different topics to introduce this week, but all of them will be directly useful in the programming notebook.
+Writing larger linear models actually becomes easier when you can use vectors and matrices, so they will be main topic of the SOWISO module for this week.
 In addition, we'll introduce a famous continuous probability distribution, called the Gaussian Distribution.
 It can used to model many things, including modelling the noise a data set, which is what we'll use it for this week.

 Complete chapters